ravbhatnagar/azure-resource-manager-rpc/Resource Provider API v2.0.md

 The Resource Provider should partition services across multiple regions in order to allow for continued service if there is a regional outage.
 It is recommended that the RP offer services in all Azure supported regions so that users may collocate interdependent resources within a resource group.

 The RP should register all the regions that they support, and should provide a different regional endpoint for each region.
 This regional endpoint and its backing state/data should be isolated from the other regions in order to isolate failure within Azure.
-The RP-FD will proxy the request to the appropriate region based on the resource&#39;s location.
+ARM will proxy the request to the appropriate region based on the resource&#39;s location.

 The resource provider should register regional DNS names for each regional endpoint.
 The naming of this region should follow the below convention:

-1. <region>.<provider namespace>.azure.com
+1. {region}.{provider namespace}.azure.com
-2. <region>.<subservice name>.<provider namespace>.azure.com
+2. {region}.{subservice name}.{provider namespace}.azure.com

 In a concrete form: